Top 14 Venture Capital Firms for FinTech Startups

-- If you are a startup leader currently raising or have just closed a funding round, Rho is designed to help you manage that capital through our platform’s fast business banking, corporate cards, and automated bill pay.
+- Once you've raised or closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.

 Which VC Firms in FinTech Are Right for Your Stage?